 17. Facts about Generation Z show that 42% of this age group feel that social media has a direct influence on how they feel about themselves.

 For a lot of Gen-Z members, the internet has been an omnipresent entity.
 This fact, as well as their relative inexperience in life, becomes evident in the importance they place on social media presence.
-42% also feel that social media affects how other people see them, which is remarkably high compared to just 28% for older generations.
+42% also feel that social media affects how other people see them, which is remarkably high compared to older generations.